Road map out of lockdown

 Businesses with a rateable value of £15,000 or below are eligible for £667 per fortnight.

-Government have also announced a one of lump sum payment to help support effected businesses.
+Government have also announced a one off lump sum payment to help support effected businesses to cover the current National Lockdown period.
 This payment will be made in addition to the Local Restrictions Support Grant (closed) Addendum detailed above.

 The Closed Business Lockdown Payment will be an additional lump sum payment as detailed below.